A Structured Literacy Approach to Teaching is utilized in all 3 LGA Programs

 After School Tutoring for grades K-Adult

 Summer is an ideal time for your child to catch up on reading and math when they don’t have other classes and homework to worry about.
-Our Summer Program includes reading and math every day (4/week) along with Developmental Movement Games, Science Experiments and Art.
+Our Summer Program includes reading and math every day (4/week) along with Outdoor Movement Games, Science Experiments and Art.
 This is a great opportunity for kids to meet and interact with other children who struggle with the same issues that they do and, to work together in a positive and collaborative learning environment.
 This program has limited space and fills up quickly.

 Screenings and Assessments